Heartland Health Centers Devon

 Heartland Health Centers Devon - Chicago, IL

-Heartland Health Centers Devon is an addiction and mental health treatment center located at 1300 West Devon Avenue in the 60660 zip code in Chicago, IL.
+Heartland Health Centers Devon is a mental health and substance abuse treatment facility located at 1300 West Devon Avenue in the 60660 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Heartland Health Centers Devon provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Heartland Health Centers Devon include motivational interviewing and brief intervention.
-Heartland Health Centers Devon provides outpatient rehab, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance abuse treatment.
+Heartland Health Centers Devon provides naltrexone administration, prescribes suboxone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Heartland Health Centers Devon include motivational interviewing and brief intervention services.
+Heartland Health Centers Devon provides outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides residential treatment for substance use.

 Address: 1300 West Devon Avenue, Chicago, IL 60660